Free computer Tutorials

 "mail merge" +"Word 2007"

-Obviously replace 2007 with 2010 or 2013, depending on your version.
+Obviously replace 2007 with 2010 of you have that version.
 But you'll have a lot of results to examine!

 In the next section, we'll take a look at tables.